TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-15-minimalistic-way-to-create-your-first-nette-extension.md

 perex: '''
     Nette extension allows you not only to create open-source packages, but also to <strong>split your application to small and logical chunks of code</strong>.
     <br><br>
-Open-source extensions are more complex ěusing many Nette\DI features, but today I will show you, how to <strong>start with one Nette\DI method and one service only</strong>.
+Open-source extensions are more complex using many Nette\DI features, but today I will show you, how to <strong>start with one Nette\DI method and one service only</strong>.
 '''
 lang: en
 ---